 - April 2017 - Bishop Gregory of Arles gives Subdeacon Cyprian a blessing to explore the feasibility of forming a mission to serve the Greater Manchester area, under the patronage of the Holy Myrrhbearers.

 - 2018 - Work commences to begin to raise awareness of our planned mission, to construct a website and social media presence, to translate and adapt liturgical and musical resources from the French texts into English, and to seek a place to host public services within easy reach of Manchester City Centre.

-- 16/12/2018 - The Manchester mission is launched, having adopted St Melangell of Powys as our heavenly patroness.
+- 16/12/2018 - The Manchester mission is launched, having adopted St Melangell of Powys as our heavenly patroness, but retaining a devotion to the Holy Myrrhbearers.
 Four people worship together in a private home in Oldham, praying Lauds for the 5th Sunday of Advent.
 This continues every Sunday morning for the next eight weeks.

 - 08/02/2019 - Vespers is prayed for the first time in the Lady Chapel of the Anglican church of St Cross in Clayton.
 Weekly Vespers on Saturday evening continues for a number of months until August 2019, when practical considerations make this no longer feasible.